-As at 30 June 2021, the employers were contributing in line with the CUE Plan Actuary's recommendations, and the CUE Plan was in a satisfactory financial position.
+As at 30 June 2022, the employers were contributing in line with the CUE Plan Actuary's recommendations.

 11. How to calculate your benefits

 Please note that the following details do not constitute a Product Disclosure Statement.
 For a full description of the method of calculating your benefits, you should refer to your CUE Plan documentation, including the NGS Super Transfer Guide dated 1 April 2011.
 The Transfer Guide provides details of the terms and conditions of your death and disablement benefits.